DataDog/integrations-extras/notion/README.md

 Go to the Configuration tab and click Install Integration at the bottom.

+Click Connect Accounts to redirect to Settings & Members in Notion

-In Notion navigate to Setting & Members > Connections > Workspace Connections > +Add Connection > Datadog.
+Login to Notion then navigate to Connections > Workspace Connections > +Add Connection > Datadog.

 Notion will prompt you to follow a series of OAuth steps to authorize the integration with Datadog.